TaoXAdmin/TaoXAdmin.github.io/src/content/blog/dompter-playwright.en.md

 ---
-title: "Taming Playwright: building a robust test architecture in 5 steps"
+title: "\"Taming Playwright: building a robust test architecture in 5 steps\""
-description: "Learn how to design a maintainable E2E test architecture with Playwright and SpecFlow by following these five key steps."
+description: "\"Learn how to design a maintainable E2E test architecture with Playwright and SpecFlow by following these five key steps.\""
 locale: en
 slug: dompter-playwright
 date: 2025-01-15
 ---
 Playwright has become one of the go‑to tools for end‑to‑end automation.
 Its modern syntax and multi‑browser support make it a great ally.
 Yet without a rigorous structure a test suite can quickly turn into a fragile maze that’s slow to run.
 In this article, I propose a five‑step